Code-Institute-Submissions/My-Weather/README.md

 	ii.
 I am a new user and I would like an application with a easy navigable user experience.

 * Existing user:
 	i.
-	ii.
+I am an existing user and I would like to easily check the weather ii.
+I am an existing user and I would like a UI that is easy navigable.

 * Site developer:
 	i.
-I want to make the website interactive and a user friendly UX. ii.
+I want to make the website interactive and a user friendly UI. ii.
 I want to make the application easy to for users to enjoy.

 ### Strategy